NCAR/geocat-viz/CONTRIBUTING.md

 2. Create a new folder under `$GEOCAT_VIZ/src/geocat/viz/` and implement your plotting function inside, making use of the pre-defined parent classes if appropriate

-3. Add the function to the namespace by adding it to `$GEOCAT_VIZ/docs/user_api/index.rst`
+3. Add the function to the documentation by adding it to `$GEOCAT_VIZ/docs/user_api/index.rst`